Botswana urged to abolish the death penalty | DW | 19.11.2020

 The death penalty is the mandatory sentence for murder in Botswana.
 Since Botswana's independence in 1966, at least one execution has taken place each year.

-Mmoloki Gabatlhaolwe, a UK-based Motswana scholar, also stresses that the death penalty is no deterrent to murder.
+Mmoloki Gabatlhaolwe, a UK-based Motswana scholar, also stresses that the death penalty is not a deterrent to murder.

 Many Botswana citizens, however, support the death penalty — making it difficult for abolitionists to overturn the practice.